pierceTee/Chip-8-Emulator-PC/README.md

 ### Running
 I reccommend simply running the .exe.

-if you choose to compile yourself, it requires:
+If you choose to compile yourself, it requires:
 - SDL2
 - NativeFileDialogs